alvarogarcia7/blog_source/source/_posts/draft_quote-animal-laborans-and-homo-faber.md

 > judging together.
 Whereas Animal laborans is fixated in the question "How?"
 Homo faber
 > asks "Why?"
 >
-> Richard Sennet, The Craftsman, Prologue, page 7
+> Richard Sennett, The Craftsman, Prologue, page 7